An eportfolio is most useful when shared with other people, whether this is a tutor, a prospective employer, or groups of people working together.

 Sharing a collection with a group can be a very useful way of creating a standard template that other people can use as a starting point for their own work (e.g. when an assignment is set by a tutor who would like all students to follow a certain basic format).

-Other options available under Advanced are:
+Options available under Advanced include:

 - Allow users to leave comments.
 This is a useful way to get feedback on work created within a shared portfolio.